TOEFL ITP Reading

 The sentence before and after the word often gives a strong clue.

-Tip 6: Save time
+Tip 6: Save Time

 If one question is taking too long, move on first.
 You can come back later.